martindj1/flask-file-reader-project/part2/README.md

 ### Part2 (making classes)
 - Make script a class structure
-    - Make a class object named PyReader
+    - Make a class object named MyFileReader
     - have an ```def __init__()``` method
     - have the class take in a file path and then save the contents to dictionary object with the key of the file name and the value be the contents of the file
-    - create a new file and import your PyReader
+    - create a new file and import your MyFileReader
         - use it to read in multiple files and then print them
         - (might be useful to do it in the python REPL)
             - to enter the python REPL type ```python``` in the terminal